Program for System Admission

 The major choice at the system school does not matter.
 All that matters is that the system school will allow you to take the courses you need for your intended major at Texas A&M.

 If I decide to accept the PSA offer, will I have to submit a new application when I’m ready to transition to Texas A&M?

 Yes, you will have to submit the following:

-A transfer application through Apply Texas (applytexas.org).
+- A transfer application through ApplyTexas or The Coalition.
 Submitting this application will allow you to be considered for scholarships.
 When submitting, please indicate the fee waiver option on the payment page.
 Texas A&M will then waive the application fee for you.
 Answer ‘yes’ to the custom question indicating that you are applying for admission as part of the Program for System Admission.
 Please note that you are not required to submit Essay A.

-A final high school transcript reflecting your graduation date.
+- A final high school transcript reflecting your graduation date.

 - An official college transcript from any other schools attended including those where dual credit coursework was taken during high school (even if the coursework is included on the high school transcript).